OsAlva/PruebaTecnica-mid-junior/readme.md

 Part 1: Write a React or React Native app that fetches and displays the top 10 stories from Hacker News using the Hacker News API - https://github.com/HackerNews/API ✅

 Part2: If you click into a story, you should see the comments in a diferente page.
 Fetch and display the first 10 comments and their children using the Hacker News API.
-You may use any additional librarries you deem necessary. ( remember respecting nested comments)
+You may use any additional librarries you deem necessary. ( remember respecting nested comments) ✅io

 Part 3: Implement an infinite scroll for top stories by using a "Load more" button.